vinhdc10998/DNAmPipeline/README.md

 ![pipeline](images/pipeline.png)

-## Step 1
-Using bismark tool to align list of sequencing pacbio FASTQ data to BAM data with minimap2 option
-## Step 2
-We apply Bismark to extract methylation information of each positions from aligned BAM data in previous step
-## Step 3
-This step convert BAM to BED format to annotate CpG island of positions by _Annotatr_ libary developed in R
+Firstly, we use bismark tool to align list of sequencing pacbio FASTQ data to BAM data with minimap2 option.
+After that, we extract methylation information of each positions from aligned BAM data in previous step and convert BAM to BED format to annotate CpG island of positions by _Annotatr_ libary developed in R. Finally, we combine annotation CpG data and methylation information

-## Step 4
-Combine annotation CpG data and methylation information
 # Input data
 Input for _DNAmPipeline_ is a file contains list of fastq file paths.
 For example: